YiweiWang89/YiweiWang_dataviz_portfolio/final-project-part-one.md

 Hannah Ritchie and Max Roser (2021) - “Fish and Overfishing” Published online at OurWorldinData.org.
 Retrieved from: 'https://ourworldindata.org/fish-and-overfishing' [Online Resource]

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used AI mainly to get a bit of help with technical refinements, catching small grammar mistakes, and brainstorming extra sketch ideas.